Sudhanshu-Ambastha/Poke-3D-Models-Api/README.md

 ## Features
 - View Pokémon in 3D directly in the browser.
 - Click on a Pokémon to preview its 3D model in a modal view.
-- The app fetches Pokémon data dynamically from a JSON file, displaying it in a grid layout.
+- The app fetches Pokémon data dynamically from a JSON file or MongoDB, displaying it in a grid layout.
 - Easy to extend by adding new Pokémon 3D models.

 ---